Proton Therapy for Prostate Cancer

 IMPORTANCE OF CONSULTATION

 Understanding a prostate cancer diagnosis can be overwhelming.
 There are many medical terms, different tests and procedures, and many treatment options to consider!
 If you meet with one of our expert prostate radiation oncologists in consultation, they will help you to cut through the clutter and focus on what’s relevant to your care.
-During consultation we also want to answer your questions, review your treatment options, address your concerns, and understand your desires.
-The best treatment plan is one which aligns with your preferences and goals.
+During consultation, we also want to answer your questions, review your treatment options, address your concerns, and understand your desires.
+The best treatment plan is one that aligns with your preferences and goals.

 Understanding Risk Stratification